-Acacia boormanii, the Snowy River Wattle, develops into a medium, many-branched shrub that reaches a height of two metres in our cold climate garden.
+Acacia boormanii, the Snowy River Wattle, develops into a medium, many-branched shrub that reaches a height of four metres.

 Phyllodes are linear to narrow elliptic, up to 60 millimetres long, grey-green with a small gland near the base.

-In our cold climate garden, some Snowy River Wattles sucker and have formed colourful clumps.
+In our cold climate garden (near Armidale, NSW), some Snowy River Wattles sucker and have formed colourful clumps.

 Propagate from seed and possibly cuttings.
 Seed needs to be soaked in boiling water before sowing.

 Most wattles will die in a fire and regenerate from seed.
 Some species exhibit suckering from basal parts and roots.

 Acacia is a highly diverse genus, with over 1500 recognised species (placing it in the top-10 most-diverse plant genera) occurring in most continents except for Europe.
 Australia has about 970 spp., most of which are endemic.
 There are also about 10 exotic species.
 NSW has about 235 recognised species.
 Some species have become weeds in other states outside of their natural range (eg: wattles from Western Australia into NSW and vice versa).